-Ebrima N. Ceesay, PhD., CISSP, is a Principal Cyber Security and Machine Learning Scientist at Noblis.
-At Noblis, he directs and leads the Cyber Center of Excellence and is the Technical Program Manager of the company’s largest cybersecurity program.
-Dr. Ceesay is also an adjunct faculty at the Johns Hopkins University Whiting School of Engineering, University of California at Berkeley’s Information School and an Associate Professor in the Department of Information Sciences and Technology at the George Mason University
+Ebrima N. Ceesay is a principal cyber security and machine learning scientist at Noblis, where he directs and leads the Cyber Center of Excellence and is the technical program manager of the company’s largest cybersecurity program.
+Ceesay is also an instructor at Johns Hopkins University’s Whiting School of Engineering, an adjunct faculty member at the University of California, Berkeley’s Information School, and an associate professor in the Department of Information Sciences and Technology at the George Mason University

-Dr. Cessay’s primary research interests are at the intersection of computer security and machine learning.
-More specifically, he is interested both in using machine learning to improve software security and in improving security and reliability of the machine learning models themselves.
-He also regularly delves into insider, intrusion, misuse detection, adaptive and resilience systems, data science and as well as advance analytics.
-Dr. Ceesay earned a Ph.D. in Computer Science with an emphasis on security and applied machine learning from the University of California, Davis.
-He has years of experience leading, designing, and implementing national cybersecurity initiatives in collaboration with several U.S. federal government agencies and departments, as well as private industry stakeholders to protect cyber infrastructures.
-Dr. Ceesay was formerly a senior software and security engineer for companies such as Apple, Inc., IBM, Booz Allen Hamilton, TASC and Leidos.
-He currently works as Principal Scientist and Program Manager at Noblis.
+Ceesay earned a PhD in computer science, with an emphasis on security and applied machine learning, from the University of California, Davis.
+He has years of experience leading, designing, and implementing national cybersecurity initiatives in collaboration with several U.S. federal government agencies and departments, as well as private industry stakeholders, to protect cyber infrastructures.
+Ceesay was formerly a senior software and security engineer for companies including as Apple, Inc., IBM, Booz Allen Hamilton, TASC and Leidos.
+He currently works as principal scientist and program manager at Noblis.

 - Ph.D Computer Science, University of California at Davis